foundation-model-stack/fms-model-optimizer/examples/GPTQ/README.md

 ## Code Walk-through

 1. Command line arguments will be used to create a GPTQ quantization config.
-Information about the required arguments and their default values can be found [here](../../fms_mo/training_args.py)
+Information about the required arguments and their default values can be found [here](../../fms_mo/training_args.py).
+GPTQv1 is supported by default.
+To use GPTQv2, set the parameter `v2` to `True` and `v2_memory_device` to `cpu`.

     ```python
     from gptqmodel import GPTQModel, QuantizeConfig